 A leading expert on Sudan and South Sudan with decades of ethnographic research experience.
 Naomi studies governance during crisis, patterns of violence and the lived realities of conflict.

-Tasnim Abdelmagid — Writer, Academic & Postdoctoral Researcher
+Tasneem Abdelmagid — Writer, Academic & Postdoctoral Researcher

 Born in Sudan and witness to the early days of the current conflict, Tasnim’s work centres on displacement, identity, post-conflict memory and the politics of storytelling.